Health Professional Practice 2 (8989.2)

 Assignment 1: Voice Thread submission is NOT required through Canvas as this is achieved directly through the Voice Thread platform.

-Assignment 2: A video link to your video pitch and the written Quality Improvement Project Plan should both be submitted through Canvas.
+Assignment 2: Submit a link toyour certificate of completion of the QUEST training to your Mahara e-Portfolio onto Canvas.
+Two QUEST Quality Dimension Mesasurement Guides, a video link to your video pitch, and your written Quality Improvement Project Plan are to be submitted through Canvas.

 Assignment 3: Only 1 student from each group is required to submit the assignment on behalf of the other group members through Canvas.